-Report cards are posted on Sycamore at the end of each quarter.
+Report cards are posted on Sycamore at the end of each quarter and filed in the cumulative record folder.
 Students are graded according to achievement.
 Teachers are expected to be careful and consistent in filling out these cards because they are part of the student's permanent record.